acl13820-cmd/ca_zot_bib_web/README.md

 ## 5. Enter Zotero settings (Zotero Web required)
-1. Copy the example settings file:

-   cp settings_example.py settings.py

-3. Open settings.py in a text editor and fill in:
+ Open settings.py in a text editor and fill in:
 - Your user ID or group ID (without quotation marks)
 - Your Zotero API key (generated in step 1)
 - Your collection key